Weakly Supervised Label Learning Flows: Case Studies

 \subsection{Weakly Supervised Classification}

 We follow previous works~\citep{arachie2021general,mazzetto2021semi} and consider binary classification.
 For each example, the label $\mathbf{y}$ is a two-dimensional vector within a one-simplex.
 That is, the $\mathbf{y} \in \mathcal{Y} = \{\mathbf{y} \in [0,1]^2: \sum_{j}\mathbf{y}^{[j]} = 1\}$, where $\mathbf{y}^{[j]}$ is the $j$th dimension of $\mathbf{y}$.
 Each ground truth label $\hat{\mathbf{y}} \in \{0,1\}^2$ is a two-dimensional one-hot vector.
 We have $M$ weak labelers, which will generate $M$ weak signals for each data point $\mathbf{x}_i$, i.e., $\mathbf{q}_i = [\mathbf{q}_{i,1},...,\mathbf{q}_{i,M}]$.
 Each weak signal $\mathbf{q}_{i,m} \in \mathcal{Q} = \{\mathbf{q} \in[0,1]^2: \sum_{j}\mathbf{q}^{[j]}=1\}$ is a soft labeling of the data.
-In practice, if a weak labeler $m$ fails to label a data point $\mathbf{x}_i$, the $\mathbf{q}_{i,m}$ can be null, i.e., $\mathbf{q}_{i,m} = \emptyset$~\cite{arachie2020constrained}.
-Following~\citet{arachie2021general}, we assume we have access to error rate bounds of these weak signals $\mathbf{b} = [\mathbf{b}_1,..,\mathbf{b}_M]$.
-These error rate bounds can be estimated based on empirical data~\citep{arachie2021general}, or set as constants~\citep{arachie2020constrained}.
+In practice, if a weak labeler $m$ fails to label a data point $\mathbf{x}_i$, the $\mathbf{q}_{i,m}$ can be null, i.e., $\mathbf{q}_{i,m} = \emptyset$~\citep{arachie2020constrained}.
+Following~\citep{arachie2021general}, we assume we have access to error rate bounds of these weak signals $\mathbf{b} = [\mathbf{b}_1,..,\mathbf{b}_M]$.
+These error rate bounds can be estimated based on empirical data, or set as constants~\citep{arachie2020constrained}.
 Therefore, the weak signals imply constraints

-where $N_m$ is the number of data points that are labeled by weak labeler $m$.Equation~\ref{eq:weak_classification_constraint} roughly restricts the difference between estimated labels and weak signals is bounded by the error rate bound.
+where $N_m$ is the number of data points that are labeled by weak labeler $m$.
+Eq.~\ref{eq:weak_classification_constraint} roughly restricts the difference between estimated labels and weak signals is bounded by the error rate bound.